-Social workers are part of the interdisciplinary health care team at Mayo Clinic in Minnesota.
+Social workers are part of the interdisciplinary health care team at Mayo Clinic's campus in Minnesota.
 They help you and your family cope with illness and injury, work through issues surrounding health and treatment, and connect you with the appropriate resources.

 Counseling and support services include:

-- Support and psychotherapy related to illness, treatment and recovery
+- Support and psychotherapy related to diagnosis, illness adjustment, treatment and recovery

 - Coping with terminal illness